mspnp/aks-baseline/README.md

 ### 2. Build target network

-Microsoft recommends AKS be deploy into a carefully planned network; sized appropriately for your needs and with proper network observability.
+Microsoft recommends AKS be deployed into a carefully planned network; sized appropriately for your needs and with proper network observability.
 Organizations typically favor a traditional hub-spoke model, which is reflected in this implementation.
 While this is a standard hub-spoke model, there are fundamental sizing and portioning considerations included that should be understood.

 - [ ] [Build the hub-spoke network](./04-networking.md)